- Who We Are

 - Retired Teachers

 - School Secretaries

 - Social Workers & Psychologists

 - Non-DOE Education Chapters

 - Get Involved

-In addition to his UFT responsibilities, Michael is a vice president of the American Federation of Teachers (AFT) and an executive board member of the New York State United Teachers (NYSUT).
-Michael also sits on the boards of the Council for Unity, CUNY’s Joseph S. Murphy Center for Labor, Community, & Policy Studies, and New Visions for Public Schools.
-He has received numerous labor, education and public service honors including the 2011 NAACP Benjamin L. Hooks “Keeper of the Flame” award.
+In addition to his UFT responsibilities, Mulgrew is a vice president of the American Federation of Teachers and an executive board member of the New York State United Teachers (NYSUT).
+He also sits on the boards of the Council for Unity, CUNY’s Joseph S. Murphy Center for Labor, Community, & Policy Studies, and New Visions for Public Schools.
+He has received numerous labor, education and public service honors awards.

-A Staten Island native, Michael attended CUNY’s College of Staten Island and has degrees in English literature and special education.
+A Staten Island native, he attended CUNY’s College of Staten Island and has degrees in English literature and special education.